ilia-funtov/OneDly-Theme/README.md

 ### Section Ordering

 The project documentation may consists of several files indicating different sections.
 All files need to be placed in `myproject/content/post` directory.
+An example project content structure can be found in `exampleSite/content`.
+Fixed sections reside outside the `post` directory.

 One may create a new section using `hugo new post/about.md`.
 It is recommended to start with an About section.
 In the file's front matter specify